But if we

 In the first place, it says nothing about anything being done EVERY first day of the week.
 It relates the events of this one particular first day of the week, ONLY.
 It is not speaking of any CUSTOMS, but of the events occurring as Paul and his companions concluded their seven-day visit in passing by this town.

-This year they had observed the days of unleavened bread and the Communion service at Philippi, after which they came to Troas in five days where they remained seven days.
+This year they had observed the days of Passover and unleavened bread at Philippi, after which they came to Troas in five days where they remained seven days.

 After the Sabbath day had ended, at sunset, "upon the first day of the week, . . . the disciples came together to BREAK BREAD."
 People have ASSUMED this expression means the taking of Communion.
 But notice!
 Paul preached, and continued preaching until midnight.
 They had no opportunity to stop and "break bread" until then.
 When Paul "therefore was come up again"—after restoring the one who had fallen down from the third balcony— and had broken bread, AND EATEN."